 Each year, business sustainability teams embark on a months-long process to collect and report their Environmental, Social and Governance (ESG) data.
 Many organizations run their annual carbon accounting and ESG ratings calculation process with spreadsheets, which leads to enhanced risk and productivity loss – especially for complex, global organizations that report to multiple frameworks.

 Here are the risks you run when using spreadsheets for ESG ratings calculations, and how software can help.

-Data is stranded in silos across the business
+ESG ratings data is stranded in silos across the business

 The metrics that are required to calculate ESG ratings must be captured and consolidated from different sources such as your utility bills (which are often managed by finance), or meter data agents, smart meters, and proprietary equipment hardware and software systems (often managed by operations and engineering teams), making them difficult to access.
 Sustainability software can automate data collection directly from energy retailers, from your equipment (interval meters, sensors, and solar PV systems) and from building management systems and building automation systems, helping save time and removing silo barriers.

-Time and labor intensive
+Time and labor-intensive

 After you track down your underlying ESG data, you need to manually calculate emission data based on different emissions factors, reporting boundaries, calculation methods, along with metric conversions across regions.

 Sustainability software can maintain an emission factor engine for nationally-recognized carbon emission factor data tables such as the Australian National Greenhouse Accounts, DEFRA (UK), US EPA (Climate Leaders), e-GRID USA, IEA National Electricity Factors, NZ Ministry for the Environment, and IPCC.
 In addition, sustainability software can derive emission calculations rooted in internationally accepted standards.